GabbardDesigns/snckcrt/README.md

 ##### Quick Navigation

-FRONTEND
+**FRONTEND**

 ![Image](https://github.com/GabbardDesigns/snckcrt/blob/master/snckcrt/static/images/cpanel/frontend.png "snackcart frontend")

 1. Login link for the Admin view.
 2. View Inventory Details Link (for front-end DB read view)

-BACKEND
+**BACKEND**

 ![Image](https://github.com/GabbardDesigns/snckcrt/blob/master/snckcrt/static/images/cpanel/backend.png "snackcart backend")

 1. View Site - Allows you to see the changes were made after uploading/adding new products, deleting and/or inactivating products.
 2. Add New Products - Allows for the manual addition of single products
 3. View/Edit Products - Opens a list view of all products, selecting a product will open that product's record, editing the product and saving will update products record and refresh the frontend data file (JSON).
-4. Upload Products - Allow the upload of products via CSV, validated against file type, parses for valid data, some cleanup done automatically (forced round on money if 3 or mor edecimals, forced formatting on bools) and error handling for all other issues.
+4. Upload Products - Allow the upload of products via CSV, validated against file type, parses for valid data, some cleanup done automatically (forced round on money if 3 or more decimals, forced formatting on bools) and error handling for all other issues.

 #### Future Improvements
   - Move to or integrate React to allow for deployment on Android ecosystem.